 Deadly Welsh Archers

-Welsh archers were deadly, and all Europe knew it.
+Welsh archers were deadly, and all of Europe knew it.

 Compelled by law to attend archery practice every Sunday from the age of seven, many of them had been seasoned in the battles of the Wars of the Roses.